b-charles/pigs/ioc/README.md

 }
 ```

 Factories can not define cyclic dependencies (i.e. a factory produces a component `A` which is needed to another factory to create a component `B` which should be injected in the factory of `A`).
-To resolve the problem, you have break the cycle, and wait another step in the component's lifecycle (like [Injection](#injection) or [Post-Initialization](#post-initialization)) to inject the required component.
+To resolve the problem, you have to break the cycle, or wait another step in the component's lifecycle (like [Injection](#injection) or [Post-Initialization](#post-initialization)) to inject the required component.

 Like explain in the section [Testing](#testing), the functions `Put` and `PutFactory` define the component in the core set.
 The functions `TestPut` and `TestPutFactory` can be used in the same way to define a component in the test set.